juntao/arenztopia/content/essential_info.md

 Choran City was the capital city of the newly annexed Republic of Modinau.
 It has a large port and narrow streets; it's a very beautiful city with almost no skyscrapers.

 Salnez is a charming fishing town in the Modinau Region.
-It is known for its beautiful tropical beaches and highly environmentally freindly fishing practices.
+It is known for its beautiful tropical beaches and environmentally freindly fishing practices.

-## Living
+## Living in Arenztopia

 Arenztopia is a vibrant country, with a plentiful economy and lots of people.
 In this section of the website you will learn everything you need to know about living in Arenztopia.